statgenetics/rvnpl/README.md

 #### Selected variant file

-If you want to analyze only subset of variants into CHP markers, you can provide a selected variant file with each row representing one variant (chromosome position).
+If you want to analyze only subset of variants into CHP markers, you can provide a selected variant file with each row representing one variant (chromosome and position).
 For example:

 ```
 19 58858740